dirvine/data_chain/docs/data_blocks.md

 will also have a majority of current members in agreement with the previous entry. **N:B The current signatories sign the current `DataIDentifier` and the previous `DataBlock`.**

-**To maintain this security, on each churn event the last entry is refreshed to the whole group.
-This is added to the chain if it still maintains consensus.
-If there are several churn events in succession then there may be several copies of that entry in the chain.
-This is an unlikely event as data should constantly be in flux in such a network, but as a safeguard there may be several entries to maintain integrity of the chain.**
+**To maintain this security, on each churn event each node in the new group must sign an entry in the chain that is the current group.
+Teh current group is all of the nodes in the current groop with relation to this `DataChain`.
+This must be done on every churn event to ensure no nodes can be later inserted into the chain.
+There are several mechanisms to allow this such as a parallel chain of nodes and groups or indeed insert into the chain a speck=ial `DataBlock` which is in fact the group agreement block.**

 For this reason, duplicate entries are allowed to exist in the chain.
 In normal circumstances duplicates will not exist, as chains are grown only with successful `Put`, `Post` or `Delete`.
 These